ainfanzon/MariaDB_examples/docker_files/README.md

 ## Launch a container

-If you want to test the image you can launch the container manually with the followin commands
+If you want to test the image you can launch the container manually you can execute a run command in Docker.
+For example:

-$ docker run --privileged --name <container name> --hostname <container name>  -it -d <image name above>:latest
+$ docker run --privileged --name mdbsrv1 --hostname mdbsrv1  -it -d mdbsrv:latest